OSU-HPCC/example_submission_scripts/compiling_and_running/README.md

-Instructions for Hello World MPI
+Instructions for compiling and running your own code by example.
 ================================

 Setup
 =====
 *    Make sure you are in the right place.

+On cowboy these files are located in ```/opt/example_submission_scripts/compiling_and_running```

+You can copy the entire directory to your current directory like this:

+    cp -r /opt/example_submission_scripts/compiling_and_running .

-        cd ~/SIPE/HelloWorld
+    cd compiling_and_running

 Serial
 ======
->We will begin by looking at the serial version of Hello World.
+>We will begin by looking at the serial (also known as single core) version of Hello World.
 This is the Hello World program written in the C language.
 All the program does is output `Hello World` to the screen.
 It runs on one single processor core of a single computer.

 *    Begin by moving into the serial directory

-        cd Serial
+        cd serial

 *    If you want, take a look at the code.